Finding better ways to grow

 We continue to explore ways to improve the quality of tobacco plants while minimising the environmental effects of conventional production in the field.

-Our Plant Biotechnology division, based in Cambridge in the UK, investigates ways that biotechnology can be used to improve tobacco quality and looks at modifications that may help our efforts to make products that are potentially less harmful.
+We investigate ways that biotechnology can be used to improve tobacco quality and looks at modifications that may help our efforts to make products that are potentially less harmful.

 We respect consumer concerns that have been expressed about genetic modification of crops.
 Our current policy is that we do not use genetically modified (GM) tobacco in any of our products and we take all reasonable precautions to avoid the purchase of any.